FotoGenie Commercial Licensing Guide & Media Permissions Form

-Now that you’ve got all these super cool new shots, we prepared this quick reference guide of our photo licensing practices.
-Licensing can be sort of intimidating for anyone who either isn’t aware of the practice or isn’t familiar with why it’s so important.
-Our goal with this overview is to clarify why we license images and then how.
+Now that you’ve got all these super cool new shots you plan to use to sell your products and services, we prepared this quick reference guide of our photo licensing practices.
+Licensing can be confusing and even intimidating for anyone who either isn’t aware of the industry-wide practice or isn’t familiar with why it’s so important.
+Our goal is to clarify why we must, by law, license commercial images and how.

 First we’ll discuss some key licensing concepts so you have a clear understanding of what to expect.
 Then we’ll ask you a few questions about media permissions to determine the licensing terms that work best for your advertising objectives and marketing budget.
-Finally, you’ll submit your Media Permissions Form (found below) and we’ll draft a custom Licensing Agreement exclusively for your business.
+Finally, you’ll submit your Media Permissions Form (found below) and we’ll draft a custom Licensing Agreement exclusively for your business and campaign.

 If you have any additional questions, please email firstname.lastname@example.org